dalex01/fsnd_restaurants/README.md

 ## TODO

 1. Add tests
-2. Store images in FS (not by links from external resources)
-3. Refactor template for Menu to make it more usefull
+2. Refactor template for Menu to make it more usefull
-4. Integrate with some review and restaurant menu API
+3. Integrate with some review and restaurant menu API